BastionMC/BastionLauncher/README.md

 # BastionLauncher

-A Launvher application for managing and updating our software.
+A Launcher application for managing and updating our software.